heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 - What is the difference between a server socket and a client socket?
 - How do sockets compare to files?
 - Why is TCP considered as a reliable protocol?
+- What are the differences between UDP and TCP?
+- Why is UDP unreliable?
+How to mitigate this?
+- What is a datagram?
+How can a datagram be sent without a server listening?
+- What are the differences between unicast, broadcast and multicast?
+- What are the messaging protocols and their differences?
+- What are the service discovery protocols?
+How do they compare to each other?

 ## Finished?
 Was it easy?
 Was it hard?